Previous All Posts Next

 Every order placed through our Stripe checkout includes:

-- Free standard shipping to all 50 US states and Canada (UPS Ground or USPS Priority, 2 to 5 business days)
+• Free standard shipping to all 50 US states (UPS Ground or USPS Priority, 2 to 5 business days).
+Checkout ships to US addresses only.
+Outside the US?
+Contact us for a shipping quote before ordering.

-- Compatibility guarantee: works with any GB10 system.
-If your Spark or GB10 derivative does not light up the link, return for full refund within 30 days.
+• Compatibility guarantee.
+If your Spark or GB10 derivative does not light up the link, return for a full refund within 30 days.

 Stripe collects your shipping address at checkout.
 We never sell, share, or rent customer data.
 Shipping addresses are used only for the actual shipping label and are stored only in our order ledger and Stripe's encrypted records.

-For volume orders (5 or more units), call Penny at 919-335-7902 for a custom quote.
-We can typically beat the per-unit price for orders of 10 or more, and we can ship internationally on quote.
+Buy now: Order the 0.5m QSFP112 400G DAC cable for $159 shipped.
+For volume orders of five or more units, call Penny at 919-348-4912 for a custom quote.
+We can typically beat the per-unit price for orders of 10 or more.
+Shipping outside the US is by quote only; request an international shipping quote.

 Frequently Asked Questions